ben-kemister/development-cheat-sheets/content/operating systems/linux/files.md

 mv oldname.txt newname.txt
 ```

+## Sym(bolic) link

+A symbolic (or soft) link is similar to a Shortcut in the Windows operating system.
+It is pointer to another file on
+the system (noting that it does not reference the actual data on disc like a hard link does).

+To create a symlink use the syntax `ln -s <FILE_TO_POINT_TO> <LINK_PATH>`

+To remove a symlink use `unlink <PATH_TO_SYMLINK`

+> You can also remove a symlink using the `rm` command.
+But be careful not to delete the actual file by accident!

 ## Changing file permissions

 To change the permissions for a file/folder use `chmod [permission] [file_name]`, for example: